loukesio/applied-bioinformatics-thesis/README.md

 | SSc     | Systemic Sclerosis |
 | SADs    | Systemic Autoimmune Diseases |
 | T1D     | Type 1 Diabetes |

+Each dataset is named based on its accession code, which allows us to find the raw data of the study in the GEO database.
+For example, we primarily focused on the study GSE89408, which contains 180 samples, 25 Healthy and 152 with RA all coming from the same tissue the Synovial membrane.

 ### Project Structure